Raise your hand if you appreciate a sharp-dressed man. Raise your other hand if you appreciate a sharp-dressed bottle of wine.

 After you finish stitching, turn the sleeve back to right-side-out.
 Give it a quick ironing (if needed) and slip a bottle of wine into your cute bag.

-Then, you just tie it around your wine bottle neck in standard Windsor knot fashion.
-Use the folded over cuff as your collar and voilà- a dashing bottle of wine!
+Then, use the folded over cuff as your collar and voilà- a dashing bottle of wine!

-I seriously can’t stop making these DIY wine gift bags from upcycled thrift store clothing.
-They’are just so dang cute and easy to make.
+I seriously can’t stop making these wine gift bags from button down shirts and ties.
+They’re just so dang cute and easy to make.

 How natty is that?
 And undressing it is even more enjoyable.